cryptodominicano/svg-to-png-api/README.md

-# SVG to PNG Converter API
+# SVG to PNG Converter API v2

-A simple Vercel serverless function that converts SVG strings to PNG images.
+A Vercel serverless function that converts SVG strings to PNG images using Resvg for better font support.

 ## Endpoint